qinjunjerry/PyKeyBox/README.md

 ```

 ## portable
-Just take the python file and the db file with you anywhere you want.
+Just take the python script file and the sqlite database file with you
+anywhere you want.

 ## yes secure enough
 It is based on the well known AES encryption algorithm.